zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-06-19-Physiology-Airbrushing-Protocol.md

 	Working area:

 	1. Spray benchtop down with 70% ethanol and wipe down.
-	2. Tape a puppy pad down on the benchtop.
-This will be the working area. **add picture**
-	3. Get out a small coolers of dry ice or fill a cooler with regular ice if dry ice is not available (appropriate for samples kept in -20 ºC).
+	2. Get out a small coolers of dry ice or fill a cooler with regular ice if dry ice is not available (appropriate for samples kept in -20 ºC).

 	Airbrush set up:

-	4. Connect one end of the connecting hose to the air compressor.
+	3. Connect one end of the connecting hose to the air compressor.
 Connect the other end to the airbrush. **add picture**
-	5. Fill the airbrush bottle with ice-cold PBS solution.
+	4. Fill the airbrush bottle with ice-cold PBS solution.
 Cap the bottle and attach to airbrush. **add picture**
-	6. Turn on the air compressor.
+	5. Turn on the air compressor.
-	7. Rinse the airbrush for 30 seconds.
+	6. Rinse the airbrush for 30 seconds.
 Aim the nozzle of the airbrush (end closest to the airbrush bottle) into an empty 100 mL beaker.
 Push down (pulls air from the compressor) and pull back (pulls water from the bottle) on the trigger to operate.

 	Sample labeling:

-	8. Collect necessary tubes and ziplock bags, and label for each sample.
+	7. Collect necessary tubes and ziplock bags, and label for each sample.
 Label each tube with the specific assay that it will be used for.
 The following is needed for each sample:
 		- one 2 mL tube for chlorophyll a ("Chl")
 		- one 2 mL tube for symbiont density ("Sym")
 		- one 2 mL tube for protein ("Prot")
-		- one 50 mL tube for remaining homogenate ("Remaining Homogenate")
+		- one 50 mL tube for remaining homogenate ("Homogenate Airbrushed XX/XX/XX")
 		- one quart-sized ziplock bag for airbrushing

 	Label tubes with sample ID, airbrushed date, initials, and what the tissue will be used for (the words in quotes above).
 Label the ziplock bag with just the sample ID